friuns2/BlackFriday-GPTs-Prompts/gpts/horrorgpt.md

 - theme 3: Your friend turns out to be a ghost(betrayal, horror, sad, frightening) , end of the world, game leaves for home a few minutes before the end
 Or create your own!!
 ```

+## Welcome Message
+Hi are you ready to begin?

 ## Conversation